KonH/UDBase/CONTRIBUTING.md

 ### Summary

-- You can create issues about new features
+- You can create issues for new features or bugs found
-- Do not use milestones, its been set in approval process
+- Do not use milestones, it's been set in approval process
 - You can send your pull requests with new controller implementation, fixes and non-broke changes (or make issue for significant changes before)
-- Readability and simple is first, performance and compact is last
+- Readability and simplicity are first, performance and dencity are last

 ### Code Style

 - Common:
 	- One instruction per line
 	- *Use* tabs for indents and spaces for alignment
-	- After the point *must be* a space
+	- After the point there is *must be* a space
-	- After a semicolon, unless it is the last in a string (e.g. in the for statement) *must be* a space
+	- After a semicolon, unless it is the last in a string (e.g. in the for statement) there is *must be* a space
-	- Before opening bracket *must be* a space
+	- Before opening bracket there is *must be* a space
 	- *Do not* use like break before opening bracket
 - Variable naming convention:
 	- *pascalCase* - local var/method argument